The Best Mediterranean Pasta Salad Recipe (with a Zesty Lemon Vinaigrette)

 • 1 pint cherry tomatoes halved

-• ½ cup Kalamata olives rinsed and halved
+• ½ cup Kalamata olives pitted, rinsed, and halved

 • ½ medium red onion thinly sliced

-• 3 ounces 85g block feta cheese, crumbled
+• 3 ounces 85 g feta cheese, crumbled

 Instructions

-• Vinaigrette Infusion: In a small jar or bowl, combine all vinaigrette ingredients: extra virgin olive oil, lemon juice, lemon zest, red wine vinegar, minced garlic, fresh oregano, fresh parsley, and black pepper.
-Seal the jar and shake vigorously, or whisk thoroughly in the bowl, until emulsified.
-Set aside to allow the flavors to meld.
+• Make the vinaigrette: In a small jar or bowl, combine olive oil, lemon juice, lemon zest, red wine vinegar, garlic, oregano, parsley, black pepper, and red pepper flakes (if using).
+Shake or whisk until emulsified.

-• Cook the Pasta: Bring a large stockpot of unsalted water to a rolling boil.
-Add the whole-wheat farfalle and cook according to package directions until perfectly al dente.
+• Cook the pasta: Bring a large pot of unsalted water to a rolling boil.
+Add farfalle and cook until al dente per package directions.

 Notes